|

 - Perils of Pauline *** - Betty Hutton as silent movie queen

 Pearl White.
-Some funny moments and a Frank Loesser score make the
+Some funny moments and a Frank Loesser score.

 - Sarge Goes to College